-Unfortunately, many beginning entrepreneurs fail to recognize the importance of content marketing to their products.
-You may create a good company, hire true professionals, develop a unique product.
+Unfortunately, many beginning entrepreneurs fail to recognize the importance of content marketing for their products.
+You may create a good company, hire true professionals, and develop a unique product.
 However, you still will fail if you don’t do a marketing plan and metrics.

 Effective Content Marketing Strategy for Startups